JaylynneCM/JaylynneCM/README.md

 - Sewing: Sustainable, circular fashion.
 - Traveling: Exploring the world one flight at a time.

-🛠 Tech
+- 🛠 Tech
-💻   Python | JavaScript
+- 💻 Python
-🔧   Google Collab
+- 🔧 Google Collab